 1.3 Pod-sucking bug resistance: The Heteropteran Coreid pod-sucking bugs (Clavigralla tomentosicollis complex) are a major yield suppressor in Burkina Faso, Ghana and neighboring countries.
 We have not yet identified genes or QTL for resistance to pod-sucking bugs but resistant cowpea accessions are available.
 We started to use biparental resistant x susceptible segregating populations in FY14 to map QTL and initiate their selection as a new breeding target.
 This work is a focus of effort in Burkina Faso.
-A primary tolerance source is IT86D-716 (used in Burkina Faso); pods (maternal, F3) on F3 plants are being genotyped and phenotyped in FY14 to identify the underlying QTL, using standard screens of young pods in petri dishes to score bug viability and fecundity.
-The phenotyping will be repeated in FY15 to provide validated QTL mapping data.
-Additional potential tolerance donor lines are included in the initial phenotyping screens in FY14, including those in the pedigree of resistance donor IT86D-716, to broaden the knowledge base and potentially identify additional sources of tolerance.
-Two existing F2 populations generated from resistance donor IT86D-716 with parents Kvx771-10 and IT98K-205-8 enable combining Striga resistance with podsucking bug tolerance.
-The parents have been genotyped through LGC Genomics and the F2 and F3 populations will be phenotyped in FY14 and FY15 for pod bug resistance in Burkina Faso, in collaboration with Dr. Dabire.
-The F2 were advanced to F3 in FY14 to provide screening resources for FY15.
-Using leaf samples collected from phenotyped plants in Burkina Faso, single F2 plants and F3 family bulks consisting of a minimum of 12 individual plants will be genotyped.
+A primary tolerance source is IT86D-716 (used in Burkina Faso); pods (maternal, F3) on F3 plants are being genotyped and phenotyped in FY15 to identify the underlying QTL, using standard screens of young pods in petri dishes to score bug viability and fecundity.
+The phenotyping will be repeated in FY16 to provide validated QTL mapping data.
+Additional potential tolerance donor lines are included in the initial phenotyping screens in FY15, including those in the pedigree of resistance donor IT86D-716, to broaden the knowledge base and potentially identify additional sources of tolerance.
+Two existing F2 populations generated from resistance donor IT86D-716 with parents Kvx771-10 and IT98K-205-8 enable combining Striga resistance with pod-sucking bug tolerance.
+The parents have been genotyped through LGC Genomics and the F2 and F3 populations will be phenotyped in FY15 and FY16 for pod bug resistance in Burkina Faso, in collaboration with Dr. Dabire.
+The F2 were advanced to F3 in FY15 to provide screening resources for FY15 and FY16.
+Using leaf samples collected from phenotyped plants in Burkina Faso, single F2 plants and F3 family bulks consisting of a minimum of 12 individual plants are being genotyped in FY15.
 The phenotype and genotype data from the F2 and F3 generations will be used for QTL discovery with the ICI Mapping program, which will be conducted at UCR.

 For the three insect groups (aphids, thrips, pod bugs), we will collaborate with Dr. Pittendrigh and Dr. Tamo (Project SO1.B1) to utilize our project trial sites to collect insect samples for use in molecular characterization of the insect populations.
 Collections will be made at all test locations, thereby allowing a robust comparative profiling of insect populations.
-We have tested a protocol for insect DNA collection, in which insects are placed in plastic bags with silica gel packs; this dries the insect samples and preserves the DNA.
+We have tested a protocol for insect DNA and RNA collection, in which insects are placed in plastic bags with silica gel packs or in RNAlater Qiagen) kits; the former dries the insect samples and preserves the DNA, the latter preserves RNA integrity.
 Tests on aphid DNA with primers for the COX1 gene demonstrated excellent DNA integrity.